Mountain biking in Scotland at its best!

 Torridon & Skye Mountain Biking Vacation Itinerary

-Your guide will meet you at Inverness train station at noon and transfer you to H&I Adventures HQ, just outside the town, for a welcome briefing, soup and sandwich lunch, and bike building/ tuning session.
+Your guide will meet you at Inverness train station at 12 noon and transfer you to H&I Adventures HQ, just outside the town, for a welcome briefing, coffee and cake, and bike building/ tuning session.
 Once everyone is suitably fed and bikes are ready to roll, we’ll drive south-west, climbing high above Loch Ness, to Invergarry where we’ll enjoy some real local-knowledge trails through the forests on the banks of the River Garry.

 We don’t have far to travel to our fabulously comfortable and welcoming hotel for the night, where great home-made food and local ales are on the menu!

 After a hearty breakfast we continue our way down to the end of the Great Glen, and Fort William, the Outdoor Capital of the UK.
 Once there we’ll set about riding a five-hour loop consisting of hidden local trails, a singletrack stretch of the west Highland way, man-made flow-trails and perfect riverside singletrack.

 Your cheeks and legs will both be hurting from a great day on the bike, riding around the foot of the highest mountain in Britain.